SimonCropp/Delta/readme.source.md

 ## UseResponseDiagnostics

-Response diagnostics is an opt-in feature that includes extra log information in the response headers.
+Response diagnostics is an opt-out feature that includes extra log information in the response headers.

-Enable by setting UseResponseDiagnostics to true at startup:
+Disable by setting UseResponseDiagnostics to false at startup:

 snippet: UseResponseDiagnostics